projekter/StandardPacked.jl/docs/src/lapack.md

     compiling the correct version.

 ## BLAS Level 2
-Some of these functions are already present in `Base.BLAS` and are re-exported in `PackedMatrices`.
+Some of these functions are already present in `Base.BLAS` and are re-exported in `StandardPacked`.
 They are listed here for completeness only.
 ```@docs
 spmv!